akydd/sdl/13/README.md

 a new one.
 This could be modified to create a single entity upon first keypress, updating it with subsequent keypresses.

-Keypresses of r, g, or b add color modulation to the current entity with a graphic component that is already rendered to the screen, subtracting 32 from the r, g, or b channel respectively, wrapping around if the number becomes negative.
+Keypresses of 'r', 'g', or 'b' add color modulation to the current entity with a graphic component that is already rendered to the screen, subtracting 32 from the red, green, or blue channel respectively, wrapping around if the number becomes negative.

+Keypress of 'a' done a similar thing for the alpha channel.

 ### Entities
 An entity is simply an integer, which indexes into the entities' components and